 - 1. Free enough space.
-For example, delete any foreign files on /mars/ which have nothing to do with MARS, or resize the /mars/ filesystem, or whatever. - If /proc/sys/mars/mars_reset_emergency is not set, now it is time to set it.
+For example, delete any foreign files on /mars/ which have nothing to do with MARS, or resize the /mars/ filesystem, or whatever. - 2.
+If /proc/sys/mars/mars_reset_emergency is not set, now it is time to set it.
 Normally, it should be already set. - 3.
 Notice: as long as not enough space has been freed, a message containing "EMEGENCY MODE HYSTERESIS" (or similar) will be displayed by marsadm view all.
-As a consequence, any sync will be automatically halted.
-This applies to freshly invoked syncs also, for example created by invalidate or join-resource.